lana-20/touchscreen-gestures/README.md

 To ensure accurate and user-friendly interactions, touch-based GUI controls must be large enough to accommodate fingertip actions without small targets that may lead to frustration.
 What is the appropriate size for these controls?

+Customers use fingers to interact with app UI.
 Per [MIT Touch Lab study](http://touchlab.mit.edu/publications/2003_009.pdf), the average human finger pad is 10-14mm (38-53px) and the average fingertip is 8-10mm (30-38px).

+Touch targets include the area that responds to user input.
+Touch targets extend beyond the visual bounds of an element: An element like an icon may appear to be 24x24dp (4.5x4.5mm) but the padding surrounding it comprises the full 48x48dp (9x9mm) touch target.

 Apple, for example, recommends a minimum target size of 44x44px (11.6x11.6mm) for iPhones.
 Google recommends a minimum target size of 48x48dp (9x9mm).